jbisetto/free-genai-bootcamp-2025/song-vocabulary/docs/ONBOARDING.md

     return table
 ```

-This endpoint returns a formatted text-based table of all songs and artists currently in the cache, along with their cache timestamps and last accessed times.
-It's designed for easy viewing directly in a browser or console, making it ideal for quick debugging and monitoring of the caching system.
+This endpoint returns a formatted text-based table of all songs and artists currently in the vocabulary cache, along with their cache timestamps and last accessed times.
+It's designed for easy viewing directly in a browser or console, making it ideal for quick debugging and monitoring of the vocabulary caching system.

 **Example Output:**